mead-ml/mead-baseline/README.md

   - Binary classification of Tweets (SemEval balanced binary splits)
     - Consistent improvement over NBSVM even with char-ngrams included and distance lexicons (compared using [NBSVM-XL](https://github.com/dpressel/nbsvm-xl))
   - Stanford Politeness Corpus
-    - Consistent improvement over [extended algorithm](https://github.com/sudhof/politeness) from authors using a fair split (descending rank heldout)
+    - Consistent improvement over [extended algorithm](https://github.com/sudhof/politeness) from authors using a decimation split (descending rank heldout)
   - Language Detection (using word and char embeddings)
   - Question Categorization (QA trec) (93.6-94% static using SGD, 93.6-94.8% dynamic using adadelta)

+This architecture doesn't perform especially well on long posts compared to NBSVM or even SVM.
+However, this pattern is used to good effect as a compositional portion of larger models by various researchers.

 ## cnn-sentence -- static, no LookupTable layer

 This is an efficient implementation of static embeddings, a separate program and routines are provided to preprocess the feature vectors.
 Unlike approaches that try to reuse code and then zero gradients on updates, this code preprocesses the training data directly to word vectors.
 This means that the first layer of the network is simply TemporalConvolution.
 This keeps memory usage on the GPU estremely low, which means it can scale to larger problems.
 This model is usually competitive with fine-tuning (it sometimes out-performs fine-tuning), and the code is very simple to implement from scratch (with no deep learning frameworks).